hknutzen/Netspoc/language.markdown

 network:[host:b] `.

-- Auto interfaces, i.e. with selector \[auto\] must only be used at toplevel and not as inner object of other automatic groups.
+- Auto interfaces, i.e. with selector \[auto\] must only be used at top-level and not as inner object of other automatic groups.
 There is one exception from this rule: ` interface:[interface:x.[auto]].[auto] ` is allowed.